![]() |

 Acropora prostrata

-(pink with blue tips) similar to "Snowcone porstrata" this is a very colorful species with pink coralites and blue growing margins.
+(pink with blue tips) similar to "Snowcone porstrata" and the "Willes Mille" this is a very colorful species with pink coralites and blue growing margins.

 ![]() |